rn123/Calendrical-Tools/docs/astrolabes/plate_grid.md

 <object type="image/svg+xml" data="{{ "/assets/images/plate.svg" | relative_url }}" width="33%" align="right" style="display: block; height: 200px; margin:10px auto;"> </object>

 Ultimately, all that is needed to draw the plate of an astrolabe is to draw a bunch of circles.
 It all boils down to finding the center and radius of each circle.
-To make the diagrams look nice, the circles are clipped to lie in a given area.
+In order to show only the visible sky above the horizon, the circles are clipped to lie in a given area.

 Continuing, here is Morrisons basic description: